yabinmeng/nosqlbench-build-docs/site/content/workloads_101/11_named_scenarios.md

 any alias provided when using named scenarios which does not include the three tokens above will cause a warning to be issued to the user explaining why this is a bad idea.

-**NOTE:**
-UNDEF is handled before alias expansion above, so it is possible to force the default activity naming behavior above with `alias===UNDEF`.
+👉 UNDEF is handled before alias expansion above, so it is possible to force the default activity naming behavior above with `alias===UNDEF`.
 This is generally recommended, and will inform users if they try to set the alias in an unsafe way.